 You’re looking at him.
 I’ve run digital agencies before, and the biggest issue they seem to face is losing clients due to a lack of transparency, confusion or neglect.
 That’s why I’ve chosen to build my brand using my own name.
 You’ll deal with the same person from start to finish and I’ll manage your campaign every step of the way.
 I keep my client base small to offer a more personalized service.

 I am happy to use your existing ad or help you create one with my super talented team.

-AdWords is a really flexible platform but there are some basic rules surrounding the quality and size on an image.
+AdWords is a really flexible platform but there are some basic rules surrounding the quality and size of an image.
 If your existing image fits these specifications, great!
-If not, we can always help you edit it to ensure it meets AdWords’ requirement, or help you create a new one.
+If not, we can always help you edit it to ensure it meets AdWords’ requirements, or help you create a new one.

 Each AdWords campaign is a lot like placing billboards along the side of a road.
 The more billboards you place, and the more traffic the road gets, the more the billboards will cost.